 The technical side of progressive app development

-Making a progressive web app requires experienced developers who understand the new way to create fast, reliable and attractive websites.
+Making a progressive web app requires experienced mobile developers who understand the new way to create fast, reliable and attractive websites.
 From a technological point of view PWA uses only web standards - a set of APIs that allow using most of the native app functions while working in a regular browser: